PRODI3GY/alx-system_engineering-devops/0x01-shell_permissions/README.md

 7-everybody - A script that adds execute permission to the owner, the group owner and other users to the file 'hello'

+8-James_Bond - A script that sets the permission of the file hello to no permission to the user, no permission to the group and no permission to allthe other users.